How to write a winning web design proposal (every time) + templates

 3. Design a beautiful web design proposal

-Since one of the main skills required for creating a website are excellent design skills, your web design proposal needs to be designed to be amazing.
+Since one of the main skills required for creating a website is excellent design: your web design proposal needs to be designed to be amazing.
 Besides writing the actual content, you should assign design time on the proposal such that, it is beautified.

 A web design proposal needs to be designed.